afnog/sse/README.md

 * Liaise with the secretariat on any other issues that may be required
 * Ensure that all course materials are placed on the workshop folder for CD burning at the end of the workshop
 * Ensure that the participants complete and return the feedback form
+* Download and serve any files needed, e.g. FreeBSD ISO images (for virtualisation) and packages (for pkg_add mirror)

+#### TODO

+* Student numbers and names
+* Power strips: do we have enough? tape them down
+* Set up desktop/backup PCs
+* Distribute the Wifi password
+* Nagios config for all PCs
+* Phones to silent